trainyDEV/sat-comparison/README.md

 SAT Algorithms used include **DP, DPLL and Resolution.**

-Included in the repository is the code used and 20 test runs that made up the average in my research paper.
+Included in the repository is the code used and 20 test runs that made up the average time in my research paper.